 CBI is the first step.
-Here are some suggestions to obtain support and
+Here are some suggestions to obtain support and permissions:

+- Acknowledge administrative support

+- Share current literature on CBI

+- Identify model programs in other districts

 - Propose solutions for potential problems

 - Share annual plans and goals

 - Provide administration with all documents

 - Obtain support from school advisory council

 - Maintain consistent and positive communication

-- Share success stories
+- Share success stories.